Must Have Shadow Palettes

 This gorgeous palette has 14 highly pigmented shades, nine matte and five with some degree of shimmer.
 The neutral and berry shades, include everything from Tempera, a light pink with a whisper of sparkle, to Love Letter, a lovely deep raspberry.
 My favorites are Love Letter, Cyprus Umber, a dark chocolatey brown, the soft rosy purple of Buon Fresco, and Venetian Red, a subtly satin dead red with a bluish undertone.

 There are so many beautiful looks you can create with this, from sweet and romantic, to dramatic and sultry.
 In spite of being super intense, there isn’t much fallout with these colors, which is fabulous.
 The compact is 7-1/4” x 4-1/8” and is almost 3/4” thick.
-It is super sturdy glossed dark brown cardboard and covered in lilac flocking on the outside with white and rose gold lettering on the top.
+It is super sturdy glossed dark brown cardboard covered in lilac flocking on the outside with white and rose gold lettering on the top.
 You also get a double ended brush, one side a longer tapered shader brush and the other a short, densely bristled precision crease brush, and a decent mirror with an unobstructed view.
-Even though it has a magnetic closure like the Too Faced palette, it feels very securely closed and I would have no reservations about traveling with it.
+Even though it has a magnetic closure like the Too Faced palette, it feels very securely closed and I would have no reservations about traveling with it, as is.

 You can find one for yourself at all the usual places: Ulta, Sephora, at the Anastasia Beverly Hills website, and several department stores for $42, which comes out to a very decently priced $3 per shadow.

 That probably gives you enough to start out.
-Each of the brands I’ve mentioned have a several fantastic palettes to choose from, in the event these aren’t your colors.
+Each of the brands I’ve mentioned have several fantastic palettes to choose from, in the event these aren’t your colors.
 I love to play around with eye shadows now and create different looks.
 Have fun doing a little experimenting yourself!

 Stay tuned for the next round of eye shadow palettes you need to know about in part two.